Aryan-Yadav2005/WebDevUsingMern/README.md

 Day 5: Learned about Table tags(Table ,Td,Tr),Lift tags,Image tags,Formatting tag,Block and Inaline tags in HtMl and anchor<a> tag.

-Day 6: Learned about Form tags(Label,Legend,form text area,id and For tags) also about fieldset.
+Day 6: Learned about Form tags(Label,Legend,form text area,id and For tags) also about fieldset and created a project.

 Day 7: Started Css and learned about Inline Css(style inline),Footer tag,Internal Css,External Css,Selectors in Css(group selectors),Id,Class,Styling Fonts,styling color in Css.